-For this reason and many others, coding is one of the most valuable skills you can build.
-Whether you want to advance your career, build software or games for your friends, or just understand the tech space better than before, learning the language of computers can be a major asset to your professional and personal development.
+Maybe you’re hoping to build software or games for your friends or get a better grip on the tech space.
+Either way, learning the language of computers can be a major asset to your professional and personal development.

 Why Learn to Code?

-If you’re not pursuing a strictly technical role, coding experience is a good asset nonetheless — it shows technical know-how and an ability to grasp abstract concepts and solve complex problems.
+Even if you’re not pursuing a strictly technical role, coding experience is an asset.
+It shows technical know-how, the ability to grasp abstract concepts, and that you can solve complex problems.

-Finally, coding knowledge enables you to take up freelance work and perhaps pursue a full-time freelance career.
-With this path, you’ll have much more control of your career and the projects you accept.
+Finally, coding knowledge enables you to take up freelance work or a full-time career.

 One of the coolest benefits of learning how to code is the ability to bring your ideas to life.
 Have a concept for a website, app, or computer game?
 Now, you can build it exactly how you want, then share it with the world.